abelsj60/my-site/app/data/the-story/story-chapter-one.md

 "You've grown up," she said.
 "It's time to go home."
 The boy began to sniffle.

 She smiled kindly, then knocked twice on the floor between them.
 A door opened.
-She dove in and flew out with the gold lamp they sought!
-It was etched by strange purple incantations.
+She dove in and flew out with the very thing they'd sought!
+A golden lamp, etched by purple incantations.

-The fairy read one out even though his eyes were drooping.
+She read one aloud while the boy's eyes drooped.
 "There now," she said.
 "The brighter its purple glow..."

 But he was out.